Lifestories and news

 What we do

 Peace between Ethiopia and Eritrea was established in July 2018, after a state of war of 20 years.
 In August 2018, the recently elected Prime Minister Dr. Abiy facilitated peace talks between the two leaders of South Sudan.
-The new Prime Minister has brought hope and has enlarged already the humanitarian space.
+The new Prime Minister has brought hope and has enlarged the humanitarian space.
 This is good news for many people who are in need of assistance.
 ZOA-Ethiopia works with IDPs, host populations, returnees, and a large population of refugees who fled a lethal combination of violence and drought in Somalia, South Sudan and Eritrea.

 More opportunities for refugees